to love on

 —| C1-C2 (advanced) |—

-In North American English, this word typically means:
+In North American English, this phrasal verb typically means:

 EXAMPLES

-How do you love on the people that are important to you?
-Let me know in the comments below.
+How do you love on the people who are important to you?
+Practice your English by letting me know in the comments below.

 Previous